Steele Creek, North Carolina

-Steele Creek is primarily considered to be a community and neighborhood in the southwestern part of Mecklenburg County in North Carolina.
+Steele Creek is a community and neighborhood in the southwestern part of Mecklenburg County in North Carolina.
 It is generally defined geographically by the original boundaries of Steele Creek Township.
 Most of Steele Creek is within the city limits of Charlotte but the areas that have not yet been annexed are also recognized as a Township of North Carolina.

 Population

-The population of the Steele Creek community was 52,014 as of 2010, roughly two-thirds of which is now located within the City of Charlotte.
+The population of the Steele Creek community was 76,301 as of 2020, roughly two-thirds of which is located within the City of Charlotte.